-Tracing their roots back over 130 years, Bosch is a manufacturing pioneer whose name has become synonymous with engineering excellence.
+Tracing their roots back over 130 years, Bosch is a manufacturing pioneer who is known for their engineering excellence and quality products.
 The Power Tools Division of the Bosch Group is the world market leader for power tools and power tool accessories.
 Their selection offers professional-grade products for trade and industry professionals.

 Bosch, a German company, remains a world leader in the design, manufacture, and sale of power tools, rotary and oscillating tools, laser and optical leveling devices, and more.
 The North American Robert Bosch Tool Corporation was formed in 2003 when Robert Bosch GmbH combined their North American tool and power tool accessory divisions into one.

-They offer a wide variety of professional blue power tool options from Bosch, including corded power tools and cordless power tools.
-Bosch produces tools such as:
+They offer a wide variety of professional blue power tool options, including corded power tools and cordless power tools, such as:

 Bosch green tools were designed for the casual DIY user while the Bosch Blue line of power tools were designed with professionals in mind.
 Bosch blue tools feature a heavy-duty and robust design meant for hard work while the Bosch green line works well for light duty, DIY projects around the house.